fahmidur/try-nginx-pqc-1/README.md

 docker compose up
 ```

-And now in your host browser, or HTTPS client of choice, you can visit:
+And now in your host browser or other HTTPS client of choice, you can visit:
 ```
 https://echo-pqc-1.lvh.me:8043
 ```

-I'm using lvh.me as an external DNS service, that resolves to `127.0.0.1`.
+I'm using lvh.me as an external DNS service which resolves to `127.0.0.1`.

-The service is using a self-signed cert that was created with the Docker image.
+The NGINX server is using a self-signed cert that was created with the Docker image.
 So you will get an untrusted certificate error.
 If you want to not get this error,
-you must import the self-signed cert, that is exposed to the host in `./certs_export/pqc.crt`.
+you must import the self-signed cert which is exposed to the host in `./certs_export/pqc.crt`.
 But, since we are only using PQC for key-exchange, and not the certificate, it's not really all
-that important to import certificate.
+that important to import the certificate into your browser/https-client.
 It is there if you care.

 Now you can see if your browser or HTTPS-client, is using a PQC curve for key exchange.
 The echo service, running in the container will, among other things, echo
 in the JSON output the `$ssl_curve` parameter used by NGINX.

+Side note: I recommend using a JSON Formatter/Prettifier plugin for your browser, as it makes viewing JSON
+responses from various HTTP(S) services, like this one, more convenient.
+Alternatively, if you're using CURL,
+you can pipe the output to something like `jq`.

 Here is a sample output: